masnth/Practice/README.md

 I also want to put some of my old projects in here for reference.

-## My code might not be the best one out there, but they are authentic and original.
-If I get the idea from somewhere else, I will list it in reference in ReadMe file.
+_My code might not be the best one out there, but they are authentic and original._